dgarijo/Widoco/README.md

 * Integration with diagram creators ([WebVOWL](http://vowl.visualdataweb.org/webvowl/)).
 * Automatic changelog of differences between the actual and the previous version of the ontology (based on [Bubastis](http://www.ebi.ac.uk/efo/bubastis/)).
 * Separation of the sections of your html page so you can write them independently and replace only those needed.
-* Content negotiation and serialization of your ontology according to W3C best practices
+* Content negotiation and serialization of your ontology according to [W3C best practices](https://www.w3.org/TR/swbp-vocab-pub/)
+* Evaluation reports of your ontology (using the [OOPS! web service](http://oops.linkeddata.es/))
+* Integration with license metadata services ([Licensius](http://licensius.com/)) to automatically describe the license used in your ontology.

 ## Examples
 Examples of the features of WIDOCO can be seen on [the gallery](http://dgarijo.github.io/Widoco/doc/gallery/)